 Using a 35mm film, film cameras generally have natural background blur, so depending on your current camera, you may need to add background blur to an image to achieve that effect.

-Why are we so obsessed with sharpness?
+Why our obsession with sharpness?

 Second, maximum colour and high colour saturation (especially on smartphones).
 Third, minimum noise or no noise at all – thanks to camera reviewers, myself included, for obsessing over this for the past 20+ years.
 Finally, there’s maximum dynamic range, to the point where photographs no longer even look realistic, thanks to automatic dynamic range optimisation.